 Remember, it isn’t just a question of sewing the garment; a skilled sample maker will understand what you’re trying to achieve with the fabrics you’ve chosen and collaborate with you to improve your patterns.

 Get a Pricing Estimate and Agree Payment Terms

-Ask for a clear pricing estimate, and agree payment terms in advance.
+Ask for a precise pricing estimate, and agree on payment terms in advance.
 You don’t want surprise additions to your bill.
-Experienced sample makers will be upfront about pricing, have an established payment process, and be able to explain any extras or fees.
+Experienced sample makers will be upfront about pricing, have an established payment process, and explain any extras or fees.

 What’s the Lead Time for Sampling?

-Sample makers can normally give you clear information on their lead time because they know this clarity is crucial to their business as well as yours.
+Sample makers can typically give you clear information on their lead time because they know this clarity is crucial to their business and yours.

 Some sample makers will offer rush rates — much faster delivery, but with a commensurately higher price tag.
 It’s usually better to fold their standard workflow into yours if you can.

 The more prepared you are when you start working with your sample maker, the better.
 If you already have patterns and a tech pack, they can give you more straightforward guidance and shorter lead times.

 Smaller runs can get away with less stringent planning as a rule of thumb.
 But it would be best if you came to meetings with your sample maker equipped with every possible aid to their understanding of your vision, audience, and process.
 Again, it’s a collaboration; help them help you.

 Most large design houses will bring sample makers into their process permanently.
 Very small boutique designers may produce samples in-house using their design team.
 And there are many freelance and contracting sample makers, each with their own way of working.
 Some are just an email and a tech pack away.